ror-community/ror-site/content/blog/2023-10-16-clear-skies-case-study.md

 ### {{< figure src="/img/blog/clearskies/adam-day.jpg" class="round-figure" alt="Adam Day" >}} Adam Day

-I think there are a lot of a lot of factors in there.
+I think there are a lot of factors in there.
 And really, the fundamental thing is that there has to be solid, human-in-the-loop analysis of every case.
 It would be fantastic if we could just have this wonderful, magical machine that could detect all of the fraud and deal with it for us.
 But the reality is that you need to have humans in there to check the data that's coming out.

 Sometimes, you could have input data that is incorrect, which is fairly unusual these days, but it does happen.
 Sometimes the wrong piece of input data gets into your analysis, and that can affect the output, so you need humans there to check just for that, because that is a fact of life.
 When it comes down to automated detection, I don't think there is an automated detection method that is 100% accurate, and I'm not sure if that's even possible.
 There need to be humans who are looking at things and saying, "Okay, what would we consider to be good evidence of misconduct?"
 And that's going to be partly down to them doing particular investigations, but also down to their judgment, right?
 And human judgment really does have to come into this.